fxcircus/frontegg-prehook-examples/README.md

    You will send all the Prehook events to this endpoint.

 ### Setting Up Prehook Endpoints
+Use the appropriate route for each prehook.
    For example, to test the invite endpoint, set the endpoint in the Frontegg prehook setup to:
    ```bash
    https://[ID].ngrok-free.app/invite